 After the March for Jobs and Freedom, Congress passed the Civil Rights Act of 1964.
-The Civil Rights Act is one of the most important pieces of legislation ever passed in favor of racial equality because it desegregated public places, including schools, and made it illegal to hire someone for a job on the basis of skin color.
+The Civil Rights Act is one of the most important pieces of legislation ever passed in favor of racial equality because it desegregated public places, including schools, and made it illegal to hire someone for a job based on skin color.

-Dr. King’s work and “I Have a Dream” speech are credited as being some of the leading factors that led to the Civil Rights Act being passed.
+Dr. King's work and “I Have a Dream” speech are credited as leading factors leading to the passing of the Civil Rights Act.

-In the mid-1900s, there were several voting laws and requirements, particularly in the South, that made it almost impossible for African Americans to vote in political elections.
+In the mid-1900s, there were several voting laws and requirements, particularly in the South, that made it almost impossible for Blacks to vote in political elections.